 Rwanda FDA’s expectations during the livestreaming walkthroughs of the facility.

+Agreeing on time zone differences and translation services in case the spoken or written

+language is not among the official recognized language in Rwanda (English, French and Kinyarwanda).

-Time zone differences and translation services (i.e., spoken and written translation), if applicable.
-Virtual inspections, including remote observation of manufacturing operations or livestream assessment of data, usually will occur during the facility’s normal business hours.
+Virtual inspections of manufacturing operations or livestream assessment of data will occur during the facility’s normal business hours.

 Methods for sharing requested information, including sharing documents and the use of video-streaming technology.